rivt-info/rivtinfo.github.io/rivt.md

 rv.T(str)      tools       Python functions and scripts
 </pre>

-When running in an IDE (e.g. VSCode), API functions may be grouped in cells and run interactively using the standard cell decorator:
+When running in an IDE (e.g. VSCode) the file may be executed interactively.
+Interactive output is formatted as utf-8 text for speed and compatiblility.
+API functions may be grouped and executed step-wise using the standard cell decorator:

 <pre style="background:#e6ecdf;color:#000000"># %%</pre>

-Interactive output is formatted as utf-8 text for speed and compatiblility.
-Document and report files are generated using the the two functions
+Complete document and report files are generated using the functions

 <pre style="background:#e6ecdf;color:#000000">rv.writemd()
 rv.writepdf() </pre>

-which generate output files in GitHub Flavored Markdown (GFM) and PDF formats respectively.
+which write output files in GitHub Flavored Markdown (GFM) and PDF formats respectively.

 <hr>